tomheaton/javaleaf/README.md

 - [x] add example
 - [ ] add apiEndpoint to NanoleafClient constructor (allows users to change the API endpoint for Nanoleaf if, say, a new API version was released).
 - [ ] add auth generation

+## credits

+- Jack Lafond's [nanoleaf.js](https://github.com/jacc/nanoleaf.js/) for the idea and base structure
+- [this article](https://documenter.getpostman.com/view/1559645/RW1gEcCH) on Postman for providing details on the API endpoints